 9) I have learned that couples need more postpartum support.
 So, I created Postpartum Journey e-Course to help guide couples as they prepare for their transition to parenting after the birth of their baby.
-Find out more about it by visiting this link.

 10) I have learned that I love my role as a Doula and mentoring couples during their pregnancy, birth, and postpartum journey.
 I will continue to learn new things and enjoy meeting and working with many new parents!